mateuszwszola/issue-tracker/backend/README.md

 - Auth0 is used for authentication
 - when user logins or signs up with Auth0 on the frontend it will call `/api/login` endpoint sending access_token, then the backend will check if the user with specific sub exists
   - if exists, it will simply respond with a user
   - if not exists, the backend will call Auth0 asking for profile information and will create and then respond with a new user

 ## Roles & Permissions:

 - Admin:
   - manage projects
 - Project Manager:
   - manage project engineers
 - Project Engineer
   - work on tickets
-- User
+- Authenticated User
-    - submit a ticket
+  - submit tickets
-    - comment on tickets
+  - add comments